Which of the following is NOT a type of receivable commonly repor... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of receivables.
-Receivables are amounts owed to a company by customers or other parties, typically arising from credit sales or lending activities.
+Understand the concept of receivables: Receivables are amounts owed to a company by customers or other parties, typically resulting from sales or lending activities.
 They are classified as assets on the balance sheet.

-Step 3: Analyze the term 'Inventory Receivable.'
-Inventory refers to goods available for sale, not amounts owed to the company.
-It is classified as an asset but not under receivables.
-Therefore, 'Inventory Receivable' is not a valid type of receivable.
+Analyze the term 'Inventory Receivable': Inventory is a physical asset, not a receivable.
+It represents goods held for sale and is reported separately on the balance sheet under current assets, not as a receivable.

-Step 4: Compare the options provided in the question.
-Identify which term does not fit the definition of receivables based on the explanation above.
+Compare the options provided: Interest Receivable, Notes Receivable, and Accounts Receivable are legitimate types of receivables, while Inventory Receivable is not a valid category of receivable.

-Step 5: Conclude that 'Inventory Receivable' is NOT a type of receivable commonly reported on a company's balance sheet, as it does not represent amounts owed to the company.
+Conclude that 'Inventory Receivable' is the correct answer because it does not fit the definition or classification of receivables commonly reported on a company's balance sheet.

 Watch next